Clear Plastic Clamshells

 Beginning November 1, 2024, Rumpke Waste & Recycling accepts clear plastic clamshells for recycling in Cuyahoga County.
 If your community is serviced by Rumpke, you can recycle clear plastic clamshells.
 Improved optical scanners and AI allow Rumpke to separate the plastic clamshells from other plastics.
 See Rumpke's information about adding clear plastic clamshells to recycling.

-At this time, Kimble Companies, Republic Services, and WM do not accept plastic clamshells for recycling.
+Currently, Kimble Companies, Republic Services, and WM do not accept plastic clamshells for recycling.

 Find out which recycling processor serves your community by allowing location services or using the green ‘Select a City’ drop-down at the top of every page and clicking ‘See Details.’